maitray16/ILoveZappos/Code/code.md

 ## Optimizations performed

+### Reducing the apk size

+By optimising resources and writing the pro-guard rules for the libraries that is Retrofit, I was able to reduce the apk size as it removes the portion of the code that is never used.
+People are always running out of memory space, so I feel the lesser the apk size the better it is.

 ###Reducing Overdraw
 Hey, no one likes glitchy apps.<br>
 The app was built in such a way so that it has minimal overdraw, so the app would run smoothly even on lower end devices.